 Try this fried taco recipe for Taco Tuesday or your next taco night!
-We love Mexican recipes in our household because they are so easy to customize.
-Each of us constructs our own dish with desired toppings, whether it be for taquitos, burrito bowls or even veggie tacos!
+We love Mexican recipes as part of our rotation of flavor-packed vegan main dishes because they are so easy to customize.
+Each of us constructs our own meal with our desired toppings!

-And that is no different with these delicious fried tacos.
-The inside consists of a simple layer of creamy garlic black bean filling that can then be topped or dipped with guacamole, salsa fresca, vegan sour cream or my personal favorite, tangy cilantro lime sauce.
+The inside of these delicious fried tacos consists of a simple layer of creamy garlic black bean filling that can then be topped or dipped with classics such as guacamole, salsa fresca, vegan sour cream or my personal favorite, this tangy cilantro lime sauce.

-The result is a nutritious taco that seriously feels like you are indulging in street food!
+The result is a nutritious taco that seriously feels like you are indulging in street food.
+It's quick, ultra-crispy and offers a completely different vibe than these equally delicious sheet-pan black bean tacos with veggies!

 Ingredients

-- Black beans - I use a can of low-sodium black beans but you can certainly use home-cooked black beans as well!
+I use a can of low-sodium black beans but you can certainly use home-cooked black beans as well.

-The flour tortillas can be any type you'd like.
-I prefer small gluten-free tortillas made from almond flour.
+For the flour tortillas, I prefer small gluten-free tortillas made from almond flour.

 How to Make Fried Black Bean Tacos